theminstack/snippets/README.md

 Pros:

 - Still leveraging community written code
-- Tests are already written
+- publish are already written
 - No risk of [supply chain attacks](https://blog.sonatype.com/npm-project-used-by-millions-hijacked-in-supply-chain-attack)
 - No risk of version hell
 - No licensing conflicts